 Pack light – Backpacks, water bottles, snacks, tripods, selfie sticks, strollers, etc are not allowed in Jewel Cave.
 The minerals and formations inside the cave are delicate.
 Lock everything in your car except your camera.

 Use the restroom – Have everyone in your family use the bathroom right before your tour.
 There is no bathroom inside the cave.
 We took the Scenic Tour when my son was four years old.
-He went before the tour, but had to go again early in the tour.
+He went before the tour but had to go again during the tour.
 The ranger handed my husband a special bag and said, “I carry it in.
 You carry it out.”

 Age limits – The official website recommends the Discovery Tour for families with very young children.
 However, front carriers for infants and toddlers are OK on the Scenic Tour.
 Kids who will walk need to be able to navigate the 700+ stairs unassisted, with the group.
 My kids were ages 4 and 7 the first time we did this tour, and they did well.
 I wouldn't recommend it for kids who are much younger.